Elytra2005/Url-Shortener-/README.md

 # Url-Shortener-
-Url shortener using python flask, json, and pyshortener library
+Basic Url shortener using python flask, json, and pyshortener library Edit this to your liking